Create a Website Account - Manage notification subscriptions, save form progress and more.

 Any questions regarding Tangible Personal Property Tax should be directed to the Tax Assessor’s Office at 706-453-3355.

-See our page dedicated to Rezoning, Conditional Use/Special Use Permit and Variances for more information.
+Visit our pages dedicated to Rezoning, Conditional Use Permits and Variances.

 In most cases the Coroner’s report is available within three business days.
 However in conjunction with any law enforcement agencies ongoing criminal investigation a Coroner’s report may be withheld to prevent any disclosure of privileged information that could harm the efforts of the investigation.
 Simple autopsy reports such as heart attacks or strokes, where the cause of death is obvious are normally ready within thirty days.